-The Student Health Service is an outpatient clinic staffed by physicians, nurses, nurse practitioners, and physician assistants.
+The Colonial Health Center Medical Services provides an outpatient clinic staffed by physicians, nurses, nurse practitioners, and physician assistants.
 Students can be evaluated and treated for most medical problems.
 Psychiatrists are on staff to provide evaluation, referrals, and crisis intervention.
-Visits should be arranged by appointment at gwired.gwu.edu/shs; urgent problems may be seen on a walk-in basis if necessary.
+Visits should be arranged by appointment; urgent problems may be seen on a walk-in basis if necessary.
 Additional charges for visits, lab work, and medication may apply.
 Health education and outreach programs on a variety of topics are provided throughout the year.

-When the Student Health Service is closed, students may call the after-hours medical advice line at (202) 994-6827 or, for serious emergencies, students may go to the Emergency Room of the University Hospital for treatment.
+When the clinic is closed, students may call the after-hours medical advice line at (202) 994-5300 or, for serious emergencies, students may go to the Emergency Room of the University Hospital for treatment.
 This arrangement is for emergency care only and all fees are the responsibility of the student, and students are urged to bring their insurance information with them.

-Students must be currently enrolled on campus in the University to receive treatment at the Student Health Service.
+Students must be currently enrolled on campus in the University to receive treatment.
 Students who so desire may engage physicians and nurses of their own choice, but these students will be responsible for all fees charged.
-The bills incurred from all services rendered outside the Student Health Service (for example, X-ray work, laboratory work, and referrals to specialists or other outside physicians) are the responsibility of the student.
+The bills incurred from all services rendered outside the clinic (for example, X-ray work, laboratory work, and referrals to specialists or other outside physicians) are the responsibility of the student.

-Health and Accident Insurance
+Health, Accident, and Tuition Insurance

 The University recommends that all students be covered by health and accident insurance.
-Beginning with the fall 2012 semester, international students are required to have health insurance and will be automatically enrolled in a GW student health plan.
+International students are required to have health insurance and will be automatically enrolled in a GW student health plan.
 International students may waive this requirement by providing proof of existing coverage.
-For information on group health insurance options offered through the University, see gwired.gwu.edu/shs.